jacopomanenti01/Blockchain/contracts/README.md

 ## Dependencies

+We use Foundry to develop these smart contracts.
+If it's not installed on your system, please install it using the [official documentation](https://getfoundry.sh/) before proceeding.
 These smart contracts use the OpenZeppelin v5 library, especially for access control, reentrancy guards, ERC20 and ERC1155 token standards.

 ## Local development